-Lab personnel are asked to take a baseline viral test for SARS-CoV-2 through a special Harvard University Health Services facility.
+Lab personnel are asked to take a baseline viral test for SARS-CoV-2 through a special HUHS facility.
 The test should be taken as soon as possible, ideally within 2-3 days prior to or after the date of return to campus, but no later than two weeks after arrival.
-Harvard University Health Services will administer the test at no cost to the individual.
+Any essential worker who has not received a baseline test is encouraged to schedule one as soon as possible.
+HUHS is administering tests at no cost to the individual.

-Lab personnel authorized to return to Harvard facilities may schedule an appointment via Harvard University Health Services' COVID-19 Testing Registration Form.
+Lab personnel authorized to return to Harvard facilities may schedule an appointment via HUHS' COVID-19 Testing Registration Form.
 To learn more about scheduling a test, testing protocols, and receiving results, visit HUHS' Testing Information webpage.

 Step 4: Review your lab's reopening plan

 In addition to reviewing personal safety measures, returning personnel should be in touch with their Principal Investigator (PI) to review safety protocols put in place for the labs in which they will be working.
 Every laboratory has put in place a plan following the guidelines of the University’s Research Laboratory Re-Entry Plan which has been approved by their respective Academic, Executive, and Human Resources Deans, as well as University leadership.

 These plans include preparation of every workspace, including proper signage and social distancing indicators, and appointing a COVID-19 safety officer to oversee safety measures are practiced.
 Each building has also been prepared by checking HVAC systems, preparing for distribution of University-approved face coverings, and designating entrances and exits.